 Mix everything together with the wooden spoon until the ingredients are evenly combined and the bread is fully moistened.
 You shouldn’t see any dry patches of bread.

-Serving Italian Breakfast Casserole
+Italian-Style Breakfast Casserole

 A deliciously savory breakfast casserole with Italian sausage and three kinds of Italian cheeses!

-- 1 onion, chopped
+- 1 medium onion, chopped

-- 1 lb.
-Italian sausage (bulk or removed from casing)
+- 16 ounces (454 g) Italian sausage (bulk or removed from casing)

-- 4 c. cubed soft bread (about ¾ inch cubes)
+- 4 cups (116 g) cubed soft bread (about ¾ inch (1.9 cm) cubes)

-- 12 oz. shredded mozzarella
+- 12 ounces (340 g) shredded low-moisture mozzarella

-- 1 c. ricotta cheese
+- 1 cup (248 g) ricotta cheese

 - 12 large eggs

-- ½ tsp. black pepper
+- ½ teaspoon black pepper

-- Preheat the oven to 350 degrees.
+- Preheat the oven to 350 degrees F (177 degrees C).

-- Heat olive oil in a skillet over medium high heat.
+- Heat olive oil in a large skillet over medium high heat.
 Add chopped onion and cook, stirring occasionally, until just starting to brown, about 3 - 4 minutes.